IN-PERSON LEARNING FOR 2021-2021

 The safety of EMA Panthers, guides, and families is paramount.
 The below-listed policies and procedures are designed to provide clear expectations for guides, learners, and parents.
-Our plan is informed by the following: CDC, NCDHHS (NC Department of Health and Human Services), our governor, as well as the scheduled series of conversations with EMA parents throughout the summer.
+Our plan is informed by the following: CDC, NCDHHS (NC Department of Health and Human Services), our governor, as well as COVID-19 chats with EMA parents.
 Like most organizations, public and private, we will always be working to keep COVID-19 out of EMA.
 Recognizing that there is no guarantee, these policies and procedures will help us minimize the risk of transmission of any illness.
 Empowered Minds Academy cannot in any way warrant that COVID-19, or any other virus, or infection, will not occur at EMA.

 PROCEDURES AND POLICIES